rainiera/bioinformatics/README.md

 # bioinformatics

-Solutions to some common bioinformatics coding problems.
+Solutions to common bioinformatics problems.

-Many from [rosalind.info](http://rosalind.info), which focuses on both implementing general algos used in comp bio (dynamic programming, PCA, etc.), and using more popular out-of-the-box bioinformatics tools like Biopython.
+Some use Biopython, some don't.